What is Connected Care & How to Build Connected Care Patient Portal or App in Canada?

 “The world of healthcare is more connected than ever!”

-Today getting a doctor’s appointment, online counselling, accessing healthcare records, tracking your health journey, and many such things are possible with the advancement in healthcare technology and connected devices.
+Today getting a doctor’s appointment, online counseling, accessing healthcare records, tracking your health journey, and many such things are possible with the advancement in healthcare technology and connected devices.

-Most importantly it has enabled people to make informed decisions about health and well beings rather than taking action after they get ill.
+Most importantly it has enabled people to make informed decisions about health and well-being rather than taking action after they get ill.

 Explore more about connected care services, essential elements of a connected care portal, and how to build connected care apps.

 Our other useful resources:

 - How to build an evidence-based healthcare app?

 - Build a dating app for cancer patients